-- 1.1.1 The Neighbourhood Plan covers the whole of the Civil Parish of Wickersley as indicated on the Boundary Map. - 1.1.2 The Wickersley Neighbourhood Plan (WNP) Area was formally approved by Rotherham Metropolitan Borough Council (RMBC) on 11 December 2011 in accordance with the Localism Act, 2011, and the Neighbourhood Planning Act (General) Regulations, 2017. - 1.1.3 The Plan has been produced on behalf of Wickersley Parish Council (WPC) in accordance with the above-mentioned statutory provisions together with guidance contained in the National Planning Policy Framework (NPPF) and Planning Practice Guidance (PPG), issued by the Ministry of Housing, Communities and Local Government (MHCLG). - 1.1.4 The strategic planning policy background to the Neighbourhood Plan is provided by the adopted Rotherham Core Strategy (2014), the Sites and Policies Document (2018) and the Barnsley, Doncaster and Rotherham Joint Waste Plan (2012).
+- 1.1.1 The Neighbourhood Plan Area includes the whole of the Civil Parish of Wickersley as indicated on the Boundary Map (Figure 1). - 1.1.2 The Wickersley Neighbourhood Plan (WNP) Area was formally approved by Rotherham Metropolitan Borough Council (RMBC) on 11 December 2011 in accordance with the Localism Act, 2011, and the Neighbourhood Planning Act (General) Regulations, 2017. - 1.1.3 The Plan has been produced on behalf of Wickersley Parish Council (WPC) in accordance with the above-mentioned statutory provisions together with guidance contained in the National Planning Policy Framework (NPPF) and Planning Practice Guidance (PPG), issued by the Department for Levelling Up, Housing and Communities (DLUHC). - 1.1.4 The strategic planning policy background to the Neighbourhood Plan is provided by the adopted Rotherham Core Strategy (2014), the Sites and Policies Document (2018) and the Barnsley, Doncaster and Rotherham Joint Waste Plan (2012).
 All the policies in the Neighbourhood Plan should be read together, and should be read in conjunction with the above documents. - 1.1.5 The Neighbourhood Plan covers the same period to 2028 as the RMBC Core Strategy.
-The Neighbourhood Plan can be updated and refreshed at the end of this period to reflect any changes in circumstances and the scope and content of the new RMBC Core Strategy. - 1.1.6 Where RMBC policies are referenced the prefix 'SP' relates to the Sites and Policies Document and 'CS' relates to the Core Strategy.
+The Neighbourhood Plan can be updated and refreshed at the end of this period to reflect any changes in circumstances and the scope and content of the new RMBC Core Strategy. - 1.1.6 Where relevant Rotherham Local Plan policies are referenced the prefix 'SP' relates to the Sites and Policies Document and 'CS' relates to the Core Strategy.